 1 tbs of Port wine or molasses to add to finished soup

 Cut up mushrooms (but leave few larger uncut pieces.
 They still need to be cooked, however).
 Sauté mushrooms until they are brown, but not burnt.
 The key to tasty and fragrant soup is to let the mushrooms sear at the beginning of the cooking by not stirring them too much.
 Add onions and leek and let them cook till they look glossy.
 Add other cut up vegetables and spices.
 Cook slowly for 30-45 minutes.

 There are many ways to “finish” the mushroom soup.
-If I have a jar of picked mushrooms, I add little bit of vinegar and the pickled mushrooms to make the soup sour, or I could add cream sauce at the end.
+If I have a jar of pickled mushrooms, I add a little bit of vinegar and the pickled mushrooms to make the soup sour, or I could add cream sauce at the end.
 They can be thickened with roux.
 (Add cold roux to hot soup or vice versa and cook till the soup thickens and the flour, or other thickening agent, cooks out).

 Edible Mushrooms by Barbro Forsberg

 Mushrooms and Their Cultivation by T. W. Sanders

 Format: Hoopla ebook